Capitalist peace theory: Golden arches theory

+Criticism

 Shortly after the book was published, NATO bombed Yugoslavia.
 On the first day of the bombing, McDonald's restaurants in Belgrade were demolished by angry protesters and were rebuilt only after the bombing ended.
 In the 2000 edition of the book, Friedman argued that this exception proved the rule: the war ended quickly, he argued, partly because the Serbian population did not want to lose their place in a global system "symbolised by McDonald's" (Friedman 2000: 252–253).

-In 2005, Friedman said that he framed this theory in terms of McDonald's Golden Arches "with tongue slightly in cheek".
-In his 2005 book, The World Is Flat, he offered an updated theory he called the Dell theory.

-In 2022, following the 2022 Russian invasion of Ukraine, McDonald's suspended all business in Russia, but said it would continue to pay employees.
+In 2022, the rule was violated again with the 2022 Russian invasion of Ukraine.
 Both Ukraine and Russia had a substantial amount of McDonald's locations in both countries before the invasion.
 McDonald's later sold all the locations in Russia to a Siberian licensee.

-The restaurants were eventually reopened under different branding with many regular menu items, such as the Big Mac, no longer being sold.
+In 2023, in response to Israel attacking Lebanon as a part of the Israel–Hezbollah conflict (2023–present), Professor Paul Musgrave of University of Massachusetts Amherst stated that “We’re in a post-‘Golden Arches Theory of Conflict Prevention’ world now for sure.”